mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Docking space costs MCr0.25 per ton.

-**DRONES**
+### DRONES

 Drones are small robotic craft typically controlled from the bridge or dedicated station.
 They are used as labour-saving devices and for tasks that might otherwise endanger the crew.

 Drones are typically human-sized and have gravitic drives that allow them to operate in both space and atmospheres.
 However, while they can land on a planet, they do not have the power to travel from the surface to orbit and must be recovered manually.
 The Electronics (remote ops) skill is required for their use.

+#### Mining Drones
-Mining Drones: Mining drones are larger unmanned craft that allow a ship to mine asteroids without manoeuvring perilously close to spinning hunks of rock.
+Mining drones are larger unmanned craft that allow a ship to mine asteroids without manoeuvring perilously close to spinning hunks of rock.
 Each set of five mining drones allows the ship to process 1D x 10 tons of asteroid per day (typically producing common ore, as detailed on page 244).
 The tonnage consumed includes ore handling machinery, allowing the ship to take on ore and transfer it to the cargo bay.

 Every 10 tons dedicated to mining drones contains five drones and costs MCr1.

+#### Probe Drones
-Probe Drones: Probe drones are for surveying planetary surfaces and are commonly found on board scout ships.
+Probe drones are for surveying planetary surfaces and are commonly found on board scout ships.
 They can be dropped from orbit in disposable entry shells but must be recovered manually.
 Probe drones are alo capable of surveying orbiting satellites, derelicts and other space debris, and can also be used as communication relays.

 Each ton dedicated to probe drones contains five drones and costs MCr0.5

+#### Repair Drones
-Repair Drones: Carrying repair drones allows a ship to make repairs during combat, allowing access to exterior components without risking crew.
+Carrying repair drones allows a ship to make repairs during combat, allowing access to exterior components without risking crew.
 They also have sufficient intelligence to allow repairs to be initiated by a drone controller rather than a dedicated engineer.

 Repair drones allows a Traveller with the Electronics (remote ops) skill to use the Repair System action (see page 173).
 The repair drones are considered to have an Engineer skill level of 1 or the level the Traveller has in Electronics (remote ops), whichever is lower, in all specialities for the Repair System action alone.